5 Unexpected Things We Learned in Hanoi

 Many Kinds of Phở

 During our stay in Hanoi, we tried: Phở (noodle soup), Phở cuốn (rolls), Phở chien (deep fried squares), and Phở xao (fried noodles).
-You can see more about these dishes in our recent post.
+You can see more about these dishes in this pho post.

 Hanoi First-Timer FAQ